 If your goal is something else, then fine.
 Doing art for the sake of enjoying the process is wonderful.
 If you don’t have to make a living at it, that’s even better.
 But if you want it as your profession, you had better get comfortable with long hours and the total commitment.

-Q: You have inspired so many artists through the years.
+Q: You have inspired so many artists over the years.
 What artists have inspired you?

 Robert Maione gave me a great foundation in landscape painting.

-For inspiration in flower painting, Henri Fantin-Latour is my absolute all – time hero.
-A rose was never painted the way he did.
+For inspiration in flower painting, Henri Fantin-Latour is my absolute all-time hero.
+A rose has never been painted the way he did.

 I would expect that we all put Richard Schmidt on our list.
 Or as Matt Smith calls him, “The Divine Richard”.
 He is.
 I never had the privilege of studying with him.
 I often wish that I had